 6. OIL RECOVERY - SeaVax ocean cleaning dustcarts could be diverted to major oil spills for emergency recovery.

 UP TO THE 21ST OF MARCH YOU COULD HAVE CONTRIBUTED TO OUR PROJECT AT: AVAAZ.ORG THIS CALL CLOSED HAVING ACHIEVED OVER 50,000 DONATIONS IN TWO WEEKS.
-IN JUNE WE RECEIVED OUR GRANT.
-THANKYOU, THANKYOU.
+IN JUNE WE RECEIVED OUR GRANT TO ACCELERATE DEVELOPMENT.
+THANKYOU, THANKYOU, THANKYOU.

 YOU MAY BE WONDERING WHAT WE HAVE ACHIEVED SINCE JUNE 2016?
 WELL: